 Reformed confessions are the product of some of the most important issues that Reformed Churches encountered during the 16th and 17th centuries.
-The confession represent the exegetical, theological and historical wisdom based on careful and prayerful biblical conclusions that help guide Christians on what we should believe and how to appropriately practice our faith.
+The confessions represent the exegetical, theological and historical wisdom based on careful and prayerful biblical conclusions that help guide Christians on what we should believe and how to appropriately practice our faith.

 Many of these confessions represent the theology that many Reformed Churches across Europe practiced during the Reformation and it's accompanying classical period.
 Some of these confessions have been adopted and modified by modern day Reformed Churches as they continue to "confess" and practice the faith as brought about by the Reformation.
 The confessions most widely used and taught are the Westminster Standards, and what's known as the Three Forms of Unity (Belgic Confession